 Nansemond Tribal Origin

 Much of the source material for this blog entry comes from Lars Adams’ research on the Basses.
 Not only is he a researcher, but he is also a descendant of the Bass family and has invested a lot of time in correcting past genealogical mistakes.
+Nikki Bass is another Bass descendant and researcher who publishes her Bass related research in a blog here.
 I also drew from Paul Heinegg’s research on the Bass family.

 The Native American branch of the British Bass family begins with the marriage in 1638 of John Bass(e) an English colonist to Elizabeth, baptized daughter of the chief of the Nansemond tribe.
 They are my 10th great-grandparents.
 Their marriage was recorded in the Bass family bible that has survived to the present.
 There have been incorrect transcriptions of this marriage record that falsely state that Elizabeth’s name was “Keziah Elizabeth Tucker” and that her father was “Robin the elder”.
 However as you can clearly read from the actual original marriage record, her name is simply “Elizabeth” and her father’s name is not mentioned at all.
 So if you are a Bass descendant or researcher, please check your family tree to make sure you have the correct information.
 Below is an image of the marriage: